Upload 360-degree videos

 YouTube supports uploading and playback of 360° spherical videos on computers in Chrome, Firefox, Internet Explorer and Opera browsers.
 In order to upload a 360° video file, you'll need to modify the file with an app or script before uploading.

-The following 360° cameras are compatible with YouTube and are available today or coming soon:
+There are many 360° cameras that are compatible with YouTube and are available today.

 For the best results, encode your video at a high resolution and according to YouTube's advanced specifications.
 YouTube currently supports 360° videos with 24, 25, 30, 48, 50 or 60 frames per second.
 We recommend uploading 360 videos (equirectangular format with a 2:1 aspect ratio) at a resolution of 7168 x 3584 or higher, up to 8192 x 4096.